yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/Enroll_device_with_Intune.md

 - Create a devcie group in Intune.
 (This group will be used later to deploy the Microsoft Defender for Endpoint (MDE) app and associated policies)

-## Prerequiristie
+## Prerequisite
 Ensure your Intune tenant is already configured for macOS device enrollment.
-If you haven’t completed the configuration, please follow the steps in the [Intune documentation](https://learn.microsoft.com/en-us/intune/intune-service/enrollment/macos-enroll) before proceeding.
+If you haven't completed the configuration, please follow the steps in the [Intune documentation](https://learn.microsoft.com/en-us/intune/intune-service/enrollment/macos-enroll) before proceeding.

 ## Additional notes
 This guide explains how to enroll a macOS device in a BYOD (Bring Your Own Device) scenario.